 In 2-wire operation, channel 1 is used for the supply.
-The two channels are galvanically isolated in both 2- and 4-wire operation.
+The two or optionally three channels are galvanically isolated in both 2- and 4-wire operation.

-The relay option and the background lighting of the optional display are only possible in 4-wire operation.
+Operation with the testo 6614 heated probe, the testo 6615 trace humidity probe, the relay and profibus options or with the background lighting of the optional display are only possible in 4-wire operation.